CELEBRATING 100 YEARS OF PUBLIC SERVICE MEDIA

 As public service media, EBU Members share the same core values of:

 Our Members have pledged to uphold these standards with the aim of empowering societies and democracies across the globe.
-You can find a more detailed explanation in the signed declaration "Empowering Society: A declaration on the core values of public service media".
+You can find more on this in the signed declaration

 The EBU helps its Members embody these public values through its services and initiatives and through the work it does with its partners in influencing media policy.
 We also work closely together with our Members when these core values are threatened.